Israel calls Gaza City evacuation ‘inevitable’ as US hosts talks on post-war Gaza

 Hamas-led militants abducted 251 people and killed around 1,200 people, mostly civilians, in the Oct.
 7, 2023, attack that triggered the war.
 Most of the hostages have been released in ceasefires or other deals.
 Of the 50 remaining in Gaza, Israel believes around 20 are alive.

-Metz reported from Ramallah, West Bank and Abou Aljoud from Beirut, Lebanon.
-Melanie Lidman in Tel Aviv, Israel and Nicole Winfield in Rome contributed to this report.
+Metz reported from Ramallah, West Bank, and Abou Aljoud from Beirut, Lebanon.
+Associated Press writers Melanie Lidman in Tel Aviv, Israel, and Nicole Winfield in Rome contributed to this report.

 Follow AP’s war coverage at https://apnews.com/hub/israel-hamas-war